divyashan/SSME/README.md

 4. Run python run_ssme.py -d <your_dataset> -nl <n_labeled> -nu <n_unlabeled>.
 5. Read results from the `outputs` folder.

+SSME supports subgroup-specific performance estimation (see the demo_notebook.ipynb for an example), as well as semi-supervised evaluation of multi-class predictions.

 ## Contact

 For questions, bug reports, or collaborations, please reach out to Divya Shanmugam at [divyas@cornell.edu](mailto:divyas@cornell.edu) and Shuvom Sadhuka at [ssadhuka@mit.edu](mailto:ssadhuka@mit.edu).
 We pronounce SSME as "Sesame", but you're welcome to your favorite pronunciation :)